connorabbas/basic-framework/README.md

 Note: In the current state, controller methods should NOT accept any parameters, the included dependency injection container will only resolve classes established in the constructor.

 Creating a controller is easy with the built in cli tools included with the framework.
-Just open a command line interface at the root directory of your project and enter the command:
+Just open a command line interface at the root directory of your project and run:
 ``` bash command-line
 php basic new:controller YourControllerName
 ```

-## The Dependency Injection Container
+## Dependency Injection Container
 By default, you can type hint any class in a controller's `__construct()` method to have the container handle it's dependencies for you.
-The container will use reflection and recursion to automatically instantiate and set all the needed parameters/dependencies your classes may have.
+The container will use reflection and recursion to automatically instantiate and set all the needed dependencies your classes may have.

 ```php
 <?php